Posted 06 February 2017

 Are you eligible and ready to take the RAC exam?
 RAC eligibility requirements changed beginning with the autumn 2014 exam cycle, so check to be sure you meet the experience and education requirements.
 RAC is not intended as vehicle to help you get your first regulatory job.
 Those with no regulatory or regulatory-related experience at all are ineligible to take any of the RAC exams.
 It is important to keep in mind that the RAC exams are experience-based and designed for professionals with 3–5 years of regulatory experience.
 The exams are rigorous; the pass rate is generally in the 40–50% range.

-You can get an overview of the exam and how to prepare for it from RAPS’ free RAC exam preparation webcast.
 Learn what is covered on each exam by reviewing the content outlines and assess your own areas of strength and weakness using study checklists, all of which are linked from RAPS’ RAC preparation page on RAPS.org.
 You can find out more about the application process, scheduling, exam logistics and more in the RAC Candidate Guide.

 If you have completed your assessment and determined that what you want or need is additional regulatory training and education rather than certification, there are a number of options.
 One is RAPS’ Regulatory Affairs Certificate Program, which is sometimes confused with RAC, but is very different from certification.